 NOTE: Subsequent marriage or divorce nullifies a prior Will.

-We have 5 conveniently located offices in Perth, Jindalee, Joondalup, Rockingham and South Lake to deal with your case.
+We have 5 conveniently located offices in Perth, Jindalee, Joondalup, South Lake and Rockingham to deal with your case.
 You do not need to come into town to see us!
 We are in your local area for your convenience!